klardotsh/gale/README.md

-# gluumy: a hackable, type-safe, minimalist, stack-based programming language
+# gluumy: a minimalist, type-safe, stack-based programming language

 > it's pronounced "gloomy" (or maybe "glue me"), and is spelled in lowercase,
 > always